jd-solanki/anu/docs/development/contributing.md

 For creating new component,

 1. Create new folder with the name of the component in `packages/anu-vue/src/components`
-2. Create component with `.tsx` extension
+2. Create component with `.vue` extension (we'll only use `.ts` or `.tsx` in special cases)
+3. Create `meta.ts` file and define props, slots & events for the component.
-3. Create `index.ts` file like other components and export from component from `.tsx` file
+4. Create `index.ts` file like other components and export stuff like meta, component, etc. (You can check other component's `index.ts` file and update accordingly.)
-4. Export newly created component in `packages/anu-vue/src/components/index.ts` file so it can be registered globally
+5. Export newly created component in `packages/anu-vue/src/components/index.ts` file so it can be registered globally

 Once you have this setup, create docs page for this component in `packages/documentation/docs/guide/components`